• Skip to main content

 Too Much Sun

-Most green tea varieties are grown in the shade, which helps the leaves maintain the bright green color.
+Most green tea variations are grown in the shade, which helps the leaves maintain the bright green color.
 However, when the leaves are exposed to too much direct sunlight, they can lose the green color and begin to turn brown.

 This leads me to believe that when your green tea is brown before it is brewed, it is of lower quality.
 Growing tea in the sun is easier and cheaper.